 Did you know there are currently over 2,000 trekking companies in Nepal?
-How do you know which trekking company is right for you when booking the EBC trek?
+How do you know which Nepal trekking company is right for you when booking the Everest Base Camp trek?

-Most Western companies put you together with other people from different countries on the hike.
-Yep, you could be spending 13 days with people that might drive you up the wall but not with the local company I went with.
-More on this below whereas the company I chose, Visit Himalaya Treks, don’t do this.
+Most Western companies put you together with other people from different countries on the Everest Base Camp hike.
+You could be spending 13 days with people that might drive you up the wall and you won’t be able to do anything about it.

 Visit Himalaya Treks owner, Himal Tamang (far right) during the Annapurna Base Camp Trek in 2016.

-Because we booked with Visit Himalaya Treks, we not only had our own local guide and porter, we could call our own shots.
-Yes, you heard it right!!
+Because we booked with Visit Himalaya Treks, we didn’t only have our own local guide and porter, we could call our own shots.

 Visit Himalaya Treks have a service that will have your entire trip sorted.
 All you need to do is book your return international flights.